 Should we apply multivalue compression?

-If our Teradata system is not CPU bound, it may be helpful to apply multivalue compression.
-Especially if Teradata can keep small tables in the main memory, this can give a performance advantage because fewer IOs are needed.
+If our system is not CPU bound, it may be helpful to apply multivalue compression.
+Especially if the AMP can keep small tables in the main memory, this can give a performance advantage because fewer IOs are needed.
 Multivalue compression can be an accompanying measure but is not one of our primary tools.

 Multivalue compression makes sense for wide columns and columns with few distinct values.